What to Do After a Vape Detection Alert

 Checking the physical scene

-Deciding whether to browse trainees or belongings
+Deciding whether to search students or belongings

 Handling trainees discovered with vaping devices